nigelrudolf/rn-run/README.md

   -V, --version                Print version
 ```

-## Dependencies
-This script needs the alias `ipad-mini` to work: https://github.com/nigelrudolf/useful-aliases

 ## Setup

 On MacOS you will need to set **Ask before closing** to **Never** in Terminal settings